AthTriantafyllou/AthTriantafyllou.github.io/_pages/cv.md

 Other Projects
 ======
-* AI creations:
-  * As an AI enthusiast I’m giving a lot of time to develop my skills and my understanding on this subject.
-The past few months I started building my own tools using servers with PostgreSQL, FastAPI and Debian OS.
-Find more on my Github.
 * Software Development:
   * I have developed some games from scratch in order to sharpen my skills in Javascript, CSS, HTML and other programming languages and tools.
-Find more [here](https://thanfyllou.eu/second_brain/index.html){:target="_blank"}
+Find more on [Than's Projects](https://thanfyllou.eu/second_brain/index.html){:target="_blank"}
+* AI Creations:
+  * As an AI enthusiast I’m giving a lot of time to develop my skills and my understanding on this subject.
+In the past few months we have started building new tools with [GoMeta](https://gometa.gr) using servers with PostgreSQL, FastAPI and Debian OS.
+Find more on my [Github](https://github.com/AthTriantafyllou)